Sorry, you need to enable JavaScript to visit this website.

 Essays

-Students are expected to produce formatively-assessed creative writing throughout the first year, both independently and during residential sessions.
-Formal summative assessment is via four essay assignments, each of 3,000 words maximum.
+Students are expected to produce formatively-assessed creative writing throughout the course, both independently and during modules.

 Key Information